-William Gedney was a documentary photographer based in New York, N.Y.
+William Gedney was a documentary photographer and teacher based in New York, N.Y.

 - Gedney, William, d.
 1989